Cigarette Smoking Man: Main arc

-In his first appearance in the series, he oversees FBI agent Dana Scully's (Gillian Anderson) briefing and debriefing, and later disposes of evidence Fox Mulder (David Duchovny) and Scully had brought back from their investigation of an alien abduction.
+In his first appearance in the series in the Pilot, he oversees FBI agent Dana Scully's (Gillian Anderson) briefing and debriefing, and later disposes of evidence Fox Mulder (David Duchovny) and Scully had brought back from their investigation of an alien abduction.
 With the Smoking Man hiding truth from the public, Mulder seeks to reveal it to the public and the truth about the disappearance of his sister, Samantha.
 This leads to a rivalry that lasts until the end of the series.

 In later seasons, it is revealed that he is a member of a group known as the Syndicate, a shadowy organization within the United States government.
 The episode "Two Fathers" reveals his birth name or alias as C.G.B.
 Spender, and that he was formerly married to Cassandra Spender, with whom he had a son, Jeffrey Spender.
 He recruits FBI Special Agent Diana Fowley to be a subordinate of his because she has a close relationship with Mulder.
 In "One Son", Jeffrey finds out that his father, the Smoking Man, forced his mother Cassandra to undergo medical treatments that led to several nervous breakdowns during his childhood years.
 When the Smoking Man finds out, he seemingly kills Jeffrey.
 Knowing of the colonization plan, the Alien rebels return to Earth to try to persuade the Syndicate to join their side against their war with the Colonists.
 Not believing in the strength of the Alien rebels, the Syndicate members meet at El Rico Air Base to be transported to a spaceship to survive the colonization.
 However, the rebels appear instead of the Colonists and kill all remaining chief members of the Syndicate.
 Together with Fowley, the Smoking Man escapes the destruction of the Syndicate.
 Later in the sixth season, there is more evidence that suggested that the Smoking Man is Mulder's biological father.
 Eventually in "The Sixth Extinction II: Amor Fati", Smoking Man tells Mulder, "I am your father," while Mulder has a flashback to his childhood of walking on the beach with his parents.
 Fowley comes in disagreement with him.
 Because of his plans to kill Mulder, Fowley helps Scully in her investigation to locate Mulder, which leads to her death.
 After the destruction of the Syndicate, the Smoking Man starts to operate as he wishes.
 However, his cancer resurfaces, and he begins using a wheelchair and has a tracheotomy.
 In the end, Alex Krycek and Marita Covarrubias betray him in the episode "Requiem", throwing him down a flight of stairs, where they presume him to be dead.